src-d/blog/content/post/siva.md

 ## Enter śiva

 Here it is!
-The format that has all the features we wanted: [śiva](https://github.com/src-d/go-siva) (**s**eekable **i**ndexed **b**lock **a**rchiver).
+The format that has all the features we want: [śiva](https://github.com/src-d/go-siva) (**s**eekable **i**ndexed **b**lock **a**rchiver).
 It fulfills all our requirements in an efficient way with minimal storage overhead.